sap-linuxlab/community.sles-for-sap/roles/hana-system-replication-hooks/README.md

 * hana_sid - the three character 'System ID' of the HANA installation.
 * hana_instance_number - the two digit instance ID of the HANA installation.
+* primary - the host in the play that is the primary SAP HANA System Replication server.

 An example playbook is available in the [playbooks directory](../../playbooks) of the repository.